How to Find Abuse Contact Information

 However, if you suspect that the spam, hacking or network abuse originates from the following IP blocks, please contact us at ncc [at] ripe [dot] net as soon as possible.
 These ranges are used by the RIPE NCC.

 If the IP address falls outside these ranges, we are unable to investigate the matter ourselves.
-However, you can try to find abuse contact information yourself using one of the tools described below.
+However, you can try to find abuse contact information yourself using RIPEstat's Abuse Contact Finder described below.

 Please note that the RIPE NCC's tools cannot provide contact information for IP addresses allocated outside of its service region.